-I was really impressed when I saw the new Outwell Dreamboat, and fortunately for me, Outwell agreed to send me one to review.
+I was impressed when I saw the new Outwell Dreamboat, and fortunately, Outwell agreed to send me one to review.

 The first thing you notice with the new Outwell Dreamboat is the size when it’s packed.
 It now takes up much less space.

 We were sent a 7.5 cm thick single Dreamboat, so not the thickest version.
-However, compared to similar sized SIMs we have, this was a much tighter packing than before.
-Would it be the this small though, after I packed it away?
+However, compared to similar-sized SIMs, this was a much tighter packing than before.
+Would it be this small, though, after I packed it away?

-The Outwell Dreamboat now includes the new air valves that we reviewed last year.
+The Outwell Dreamboat now includes the new air valves we reviewed last year.

 Did it self-inflate?

 This was the first time I had tried inflating the self-inflating mat, and so to be expected.
 Manufacturers recommend that you keep self-inflating mats unrolled at home, storing them flat.
 This will help the mat self-inflate when you next use it, as the mat will want to return to it’s inflated state.